goooseman/devsparks-blog/NOTES.md

 Blog address: `devsparks.goooseman.dev`.
 Project structure: hugo blog
-Hugo theme: `devsparks`
+Hugo theme name: `devsparks`

 - Back-end: Go, Hugo, Remark42
 - Front-end: HTML, CSS, JavaScript (for interactive elements)

 Should have Makefile
 - serve
-  - to run then run hugo with docker, but add additional mount: `$(PWD)/../content:/src/content`
+  - to run then run hugo with docker, but add additional mount: `$(PWD)/../content:/src/content`. if files are changed, server should rebuild.
 - build
   - to build project with docker